 What is the Best Medigap Plan Now?

 One of the reasons that there was such a large difference up until 2020 between Plan F and Plan G premiums is the way Guaranteed Issue enrollees are handled by Medicare.
 These enrollees are generally people who are losing creditable coverage through an employer.
 It also includes certain people who are moving out of a Medicare Advantage plan’s coverage area or whose Medicare Advantage plan is being discontinued.
 These enrollees are eligible to enroll in certain Medigap plans with no underwriting.
 Until 2020, they could enroll in Medigap Plan A, B, C, F, K, or L. By far most people who are in this situation choose to enroll in Plan F. Starting in 2020, the available plans for Guaranteed Issue enrollees will be Plan D, Plan G, and High Deductible Plan G.

-Now that the Plan G will be the new preferred plan for Guaranteed Issue enrollees, the Plan N will be the best coverage for long-term rate stability.
+Now that Plan G will be the new preferred plan for Guaranteed Issue enrollees, Plan N will be the best coverage for long-term rate stability.
 People who are healthy enough to pass underwriting will be able to choose whichever lettered plan they want.
 But those with pre-existing conditions and health issues will have to choose Plan D, G, or High Deductible G because those plans have to accept them without underwriting.
 Therefore, those three plans will have a higher percentage of people with pre-existing conditions.
 That will lead to higher claims paid under those plans, which in turn leads to higher premiums.
 This is why we will be recommending Plan N through our office.

 To get more detailed information on Plan N, how it works, and why it is the recommended plan, click on this link.